-1> Click on the vertical resize tool and drag down until the grid is
+1> Click on the vertical resize tool and drag down until the grid is at least twice the original height.

 2> Drag a marquee select across the even fixtures.

 3> Drag the selected fixtures so they sit directly under the odd fixtures.